ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-cli.md

 official_docs: https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html
 test_images:
 - ubuntu:latest
-test_link: null
-test_maintenance: false
+test_maintenance: true
-test_status:
-- passed
 title: AWS CLI
 tool_install: true
 weight: 1
 ---

 [AWS CLI](https://docs.aws.amazon.com/cli/index.html) is a cross-platform command-line tool that can be installed on development computers.
 The AWS Command Line Interface (AWS CLI) is a unified tool that provides a consistent interface for interacting with all parts of Amazon Web Services.

 It is available for a variety of operating systems and Linux distributions, supports the Arm architecture and has multiple ways to install it.

 ## What should I do before installing AWS CLI?